boar33/bc-notes/task_BC001.md

 ## Task

 Your task is to create a new company in Microsoft Dynamics 365 Business Central for "Maple Leaf Organics", an organic food and beverage distributor based in Calgary, Canada.
+That company doesn't need to have previous data or settings.
+We will start from scratch.

 ## Solution